Nunez27/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach runs like a for loop.
+It loops through a set of arrays or objects and returns a certain index etc. .Map works alittle similar but the difference is the it does not manipulate the original data set.
+It returns an array of the the array with the conditions that is set while creating the .map method.

 2. Explain the difference between a callback and a higher order function.
+Higher order functions are functions that you can pass in as arguements that will be invoked inside of another function to obtain its value.
+Callback's gives access to an outer function scope.

 3. What is closure?
+A closure is when functions are nested and have access to each other from within the parent function scope.

 4. Describe the four rules of the 'this' keyword.
+    1. implicit binding
+    2. explicit binding
+    3. New binding
+    4. Window binging

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super recevies all the porperties of the Constructor function.
+Without it theres no inheritance

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.